 Suggestion #6 – Make eye contact with your baby immediately at birth in order to maximize the opportunity for the neurobiology of LOVE to activate within you.
-This is an extremely important suggestion and goes for both you and your partner.
+This is an extremely important suggestion and goes for both you and your beloved.

 The moment of birth offers a unique window of opportunity for true bonds of love to activate for all family members.
 The neuro-chemical cocktail that is available within the first hour after birth (i.e., oxytocin, endorphins, and other hormones of love) will not be available in the same way at any other moment in time.
 Immediate eye contact with your child can support the activation of the neurobiology of love within you and your child, which will allow you to cement the bond between you and lay the groundwork for the preservation of love in your family forever.